nicklockwood/Euclid/README.md

 ## Colors

-Euclid currently has no support for setting colors on a per-vertex basis, but you can apply colors to a `Mesh` or `Polygon` using the material property.
+Euclid can apply colors uniformly to a `Mesh` or `Polygon` using the `material` property, or to individual vertices using the `Vertex.color` or `PathPoint.color` properties.
+If a color is applied to both a `Polygon` material and also to individual vertices, the components of each color will be multiplied together.

 The material property is of type `AnyHashable` which basically means it can be anything you want.
 You can set the `material` to an instance of Euclid's [`Color` type](#color), or you can use a `UIColor` or `NSColor` instead if you prefer.